pvavra/temp-ipsy/docs/open-science/research-data-management/bids.md

             - As for the other images you set up the subject folder `sub-{subject}`.
             - The `fmap` folder is dedicated to the fieldmap related images.
             - In this particular case for `fmap_mag` and `fmap_phasediff` we specified the `_acq-<label>_` which changes for different cases.
-            - The suffixes `magnitude` and `phasediff` and `epi` are mandatory for these fieldmap images, please refer to the [official page](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/magnetic-resonance-imaging-data.html#fieldmap-data).
+            - The suffixes `magnitude` and `phasediff` and `epi` are mandatory for these types of fieldmap images, please refer to the [official page](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/magnetic-resonance-imaging-data.html#fieldmap-data) for all the possible cases.
-            - The `_dir-AP_` indicates the Phase-Encoding direction in the `EPI` image, refer to the [official page](https://bids-specification.readthedocs.io/en/stable/appendices/entities.html#dir) for further information.
+            - The `_dir-AP_` indicates the **Phase-Encoding direction** of the `EPI` image, please refer to the [official page](https://bids-specification.readthedocs.io/en/stable/appendices/entities.html#dir) for further information.

     - **Heuristics:** Now we need to create a few basic rules to tell heudiconv which files to extract.